pitbulk/dokuwiki-saml/README.md

     When the user access to the login page, he will be redirected to the IdP.
 After authenticate:

       a) If is the first time, the user account will be created (stored in the file)

-        a) If the account already exists, the user account will be updated (stored in the file)
+      b) If the account already exists, the user account will be updated (stored in the file)

     HOW get that mode?